ElanMedoff/josh-css/rendering logic 1/README.md

 `width: max-content` is the same, but it won't add any line breaks! it's also intrinsic, so it doesn't care about constraints set by the parent.
 It won't fill the available space, so if we want to add a background color only around the letters, this is a good way!

-`width: fit-content` if the content can fit within the parent container, it behaves like `max-content`, if it needs a line break, it behaves like `width: auto`, meaning it takes up all the space it can
+`width: fit-content` if the content can fit within the parent container, it behaves like `max-content`, if it needs a line break, it behaves like `width: auto`, meaning it takes up all the space it can and will add lines breaks.

-`min-width` and `max-width`
+`min-width` and `max-width` let you mix and match units

 ```scss
 // want 50% of parent's content, but only when that's between 200 and 300